zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 where \\(\rho_j\\) is constructed using \\(\lambda_j\\), and its contribution \\(f\\) is evaluated using \\(\lambda_j\\).

+Our goal is to sample a path once, and use it to evaluate the contribution of an entire set of wavelengths.
+The [Monte Carlo Methods for Physically Based Volume Rendering](https://cs.dartmouth.edu/~wjarosz/publications/novak18monte-sig.html) course offers several compelling solutions.

 ### Spectral Multiple Importance Sampling

-Our goal is to sample a path once, and use it to evaluate the contribution of an entire a set of wavelengths.
-The [Monte Carlo Methods for Physically Based Volume Rendering](https://cs.dartmouth.edu/~wjarosz/publications/novak18monte-sig.html) course offers several compelling solutions.
 One way to achieve this is to use [spectral multiple importance sampling](https://jo.dreggn.org/home/2014_herowavelength.pdf).

 What you see below is my interpretation.
 I encourage the reader to compare it to the [original paper](https://jo.dreggn.org/home/2014_herowavelength.pdf).

 We start by defining the set of wavelengths \\(\Lambda_j\\) of size \\(n_j\\) \\( (\forall k, \lambda_j^k \in \Lambda_j) \\).
-These wavelengths can all be importance sampled or, alternatively, all but the first one can be distributed in a stratified manner (please note that the authors of the paper insist that, theoretically, they *must be QMC stratified* rather than randomly sampled).
+These wavelengths can all be importance sampled or, alternatively, all but the first one can be distributed in a stratified manner (please note that the authors of the paper insist that, theoretically, they *must be QMC stratified* rather than randomly sampled to form a discrete rather than a continuous distribution).

 Next, we pick one wavelength to guide our path sampling decisions - the authors refer to it as the *hero wavelength*.
 This wavelength is picked uniformly from the set.
-Therefore, the probability density of sampling (on average) the path \\(\rho_j\\) using a randomly chosen \\(\lambda_j \in \Lambda_j\\) is taken as the average across the entire set (e.i. we [marginalize](https://en.wikipedia.org/wiki/Marginal_distribution#Marginal_probability) the PDF).
+Therefore, the probability density of sampling (on average) the path \\(\rho_j\\) using a randomly chosen \\(\lambda_j \in \Lambda_j\\) is taken as the average across the entire set (e.i. we [marginalize](https://en.wikipedia.org/wiki/Marginal_distribution#Marginal_probability_mass_and_density_functions) the discrete PDF).
 In effect, we define another valid PDF that is not unlike Veach's *combined sample density*:

 $$ \tag{61} p(\rho_j, \lambda_j) =
     \frac{1}{n_j} p(\rho_j) =